 I started out working in advertising sales and production for four trade magazines before being hired as an account executive for a pharmaceutical advertising agency.
 I then worked for several years as a project manager for a successful qualitative market research firm, where I first became fascinated with human behavior.
 In all three positions, I relied heavily upon my organizational skills to manage multiple projects simultaneously and meet almost impossibly tight deadlines.

 In addition to organizing, I support clients as a positive psychology-based life coach and resilience trainer.
 I help people set and meet career and life goals that align with their core beliefs and character strengths in a safe and supportive environment.
+I recently earned my ACC credential from the International Coaching Federation.

 I have been singing and doing local and regional theatre since my late teens.
 My other hobbies include working out, travel, and spending quality time with family and friends.